fullptr/anzu/README.md

 ### Unsafe Type Conversions
 Currently only `x as i64` and `x as u64` is supported where `x` is a fundamental type.

-### Builtin Functions
-This is a somewhat rubbish attempt at implementing C functions.
-I will probably remove this and reimplement from scratch when I figure out how.

 ### Intrinsic "Functions"
 These are operators for accessing compiler internals or to perform operations that require specialised op codes in the runtime to be efficient.
 They are prefixed with a `@`.